Skip to main content

 Scope chain hierarchy: User (narrowest) to Customer to Client to World (broadest)

 When Synap retrieves memories, it searches the scope chain from narrowest to broadest.
-User-scoped memories take priority over customer-scoped memories, which take priority over client-scoped, and so on.
-This ensures that the most specific, relevant memories surface first.
+User-scoped memories take priority over customer-scoped memories, which take priority over client-scoped, and so on (USER > CUSTOMER > CLIENT > WORLD).
+This ensures the most specific, relevant memories surface first.

 User scope